Merge pull request #73 from erciccione/reviewers

 The Monero localization Workgroup takes care of the internationalization of all things Monero.
 Basically, we are the folks who make sure all the tools, wallets, documentation and website are translated in as many languages as possible, so that more and more people can use Monero and take part in this revolution.
 This workgroup is one of the oldest and more active in the Monero Community.

-At the moment we manage the internationalization of:
+At the moment we manage the internationalization of many projects.
+The most important are:

 If you wish to help with translations, best is to contact the Localization Workgroup, so to have an idea of what are the priorities at the moment, you can find a list of contacts at the bottom of this readme.
 If you prefer, you can directly start working on some projects (like the Monero GUI and CLI wallets) by yourself.
 Thanks to our Localization Platform (Weblate), translators aren’t required any particular technical skill: Just sign in, look for your language and translate the missing strings!